 The company carries a significant amount of investments held as FVTPL (under current investments) which are affected by swings in the equity price in the market.
-The risk of equity price changes are managed by the company by closely monitoring the market position and accodingly determining the entry and exit into the markets from time to time and also by having a diversified portfolio of investments.
+The risk of equity price changes are managed by the company by closely monitoring the market position and accordingly determining the entry and exit into the markets from time to time and also by having a diversified portfolio of investments.

-Sensitivity Analysis Effect on profit before tax in INR lakhs 31st March 2020 31st March 2019 Equity price exposure for current investments 1% -Strengthening 12.00 15.27 Equity price exposure for current investments 1% -Weakening (12.00) (15.27)
+31st March 2021 31st March 2020 Equity price exposure for current investments 1% -Strengthening 27.65 12.00 Equity price exposure for current investments 1% -Weakening (27.65) (12.00)